Tensor Factor Model Estimation by Iterative Projection: Introduction

 Factor analysis is one of the most useful tools for understanding common dependence among multi-dimensional outputs.
 Over the past decades, vector factor models have been extensively studied in the statistics and economics communities.
-For instance, \citet{chamberlain1983}, \citet{bai2002}, \citet{bai2003} and \citet{stock2002} developed the static factor model using principal component analysis (PCA).
+For instance, \citet{chamberlain1983}, \citet{bai2002}, \citet{stock2002} and \citet{bai2003} developed the static factor model using principal component analysis (PCA).
 They assumed that the common factors must have impact on most of the time series, and weak serial dependence is allowed for the idiosyncratic noise process. \citet{fan2011, fan2013, fan2018} established large covariance matrix estimation based on the static factor model.
 The static factor model has been further extended to the dynamic factor model in \citet{forni2000}.
-The latent factors are assumed to follow a time series process, which is commonly taken to be a vector autoregressive process. \citet{fan2016} studied semi-parametric factor models through projected principal component analysis. \citet{pan2008}, \citet{lam2011} and \citet{lam2012} adopted another type of factor model.
-They assumed that the latent factors should capture all dynamics of the observed process, and thus the idiosyncratic noise process has no serial dependence.
+In the dynamic factor model, the latent factors are assumed to follow a time series process, which is commonly taken to be a vector autoregressive process. \citet{fan2016} studied semi-parametric factor models through projected principal component analysis. \cite{pena1987identifying}, \citet{pan2008}, \citet{lam2011} and \citet{lam2012} adopted another type of factor model.
+They assumed that the latent factors {capture} all dynamics of the observed process, and thus the idiosyncratic noise process has no serial dependence.
+We will adopt this approach.
+We note that the factor process may have complex dynamic behavior, resulting in complex dynamics of the observed tensor, even with white additive noise process.
+Of course, when all the dynamics of the observed tensor process are `forced' to be included in the signal process induced by the factor process, situations may arise in which some factors are `weak' (or have impact on a small portion of the observed series in the tensor). {This} leads us to consider the `signal strength' in our investigation.

-Although there have been significant efforts in developing methodologies and theories for vector factor models, there is paucity of literature on matrix- or tensor-valued time series. \citet{wang2019} proposed a matrix factor model for matrix-valued time series, which explores the matrix structure. \citet{chen2019constrained} established a general framework for incorporating domain and prior knowledge in the matrix factor model through linear constraints. \citet{chen2019matrix} applied the matrix factor model to the dynamic transport network. \citet{chen2020statistical} developed an inferential theory of the matrix factor model under a different setting from that in \citet{wang2019} .
+Although there have been significant efforts in developing methodologies and theories for vector factor models, there is a paucity of literature on matrix- or tensor-valued time series. \citet{wang2019} proposed a matrix factor model for matrix-valued time series, which explores the matrix structure. \citet{chen2020constrained} established a general framework for incorporating domain and prior knowledge in the matrix factor model through linear constraints. \citet{chen2022modeling} applied the matrix factor model to the dynamic transport network. \citet{chen2023statistical} developed an inferential theory of the matrix factor model under a different setting from that in \citet{wang2019}. \cite{chang2023modelling,han2023tensor,han2021cp} studied factor models with CP type low rank structures.